 I reasoned that the pointer meant clickable.
 So I “fixed” it with CSS.
 No research, no usability testing — I didn’t read the specification — I just changed it because that’s what I thought I should do.
 Not only did I not understand what the pointer cursor was for, but I changed the design without even knowing if it benefited users.

 Even if I had ran tests, and those tests showed that these particular users found it useful, wouldn’t I also need to test that it doesn’t take away the perceived affordance of a link?

-I can’t speak for everyone, but I’ve never seen, nor heard users complain that a well-designed button didn’t have the pointer cursor and decided not to click it (and that’s considering the sad state of affairs regarding inconsistency and blurring the lines).
+I can’t speak for everyone, but I’ve never seen, nor heard users complain that a well-designed button didn’t have the pointer cursor and decided not to click it (and that’s considering the prevalent inconsistency and blurring of the lines).
 And by well-designed, I mean a button that looks like a button.
 If you’re going to expect users to click a button that doesn’t look like one, then that’s another debate altogether.